mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

 ### Removal from public API

 We removed some API methods / selectors from what we consider public by adding the `unstable_` prefix on them.
-You can continue to use those methods if you really need to, but they may be removed / changed drastically on minor versions.
+You can continue to use those methods if you, but they may be subject to breaking changes in the future.
-Most of the time, you should be able to avoid using them.

 1. `apiRef.current.applyFilters` was renamed `apiRef.current.unstable_applyFilters`
 2. `gridContainerSizesSelector` was renamed `unstable_gridContainerSizesSelector`